Lily Cox-Richard

 Lily Cox-Richard is an American sculptor.
 Her work engages with the histories of labor, natural resources, the politics of viewership, and paths of resistance.
-She is an assistant professor at Virginia Commonwealth University.
+She is an assistant professor of Sculpture and Extended Media at Virginia Commonwealth University.

 Education

 Cox-Richard received her BFA in Jewelry/Metal Arts from California College of the Arts in 2001 and an MFA in Sculpture and Extended Media from Virginia Commonwealth University in 2008.
 In the summer of 2009, she attended the Salzburg International Summer Academy of Fine Arts where she studied stone carving and worked at a nearby quarry.

 Work

 Lily Cox-Richard uses materials and forms to examine cultural histories, questions of value, labor, and stewardship.
 She often works with industrial and construction materials like concrete, plaster, and metal, alongside organic materials and discarded objects.

 From 2010 to 2014 she created a series of work titled, The Stand (Possessing Powers) in which she carved replicas of the support structures found in Hiram Powers's marble figure sculptures.
 Cox-Richard's sculptures were made with plaster, historically known to be a provisional material used in the study and process of sculpture.
 In this work, Cox-Richard examined how myths and allegories promoted the sculptural work made in America during the 19th century.

 In 2016, Cox-Richard exhibited a work titled Salv. at Artpace in San Antonio, TX.
 The work was made in response to a trip she took to Big Bend Ranch State Park, TX, where she spotted an asphalt truck that had veered off the road and lodged itself into the landscape.
 Salv. featured three 1-ton copper bales and a work titled "Thunder Egg" resembling the form of a cracked-open geode, but made from the cast interiors of baskets.
 The work addressed topics of entropy, stewardship, history, sustainability, and the value placed on landscape.

 Cox-Richard’s 2019 exhibition at the Blanton Museum of Art (Austin, TX) titled She Wolf + Lower Figs, was reviewed in ARTnews, Artforum, Hyperallergic and Artnet News.
 Interested in The Blanton's William J. Battle Collection of Plaster Casts, she integrated the casts into her exhibition to question "their role in perpetuating notions of physical “perfection” and “whiteness” as [an] ideal, " as noted by the Austin Monthly.
 The casts were draped in synthetic tulle netting and paired with sculptures made by Cox-Richard, such as a multicolored scagliola She-Wolf and a 30 ft-long concrete sidewalk, titled Ramp.
 Hyperallergic stated, "Lily Cox-Richard: She-Wolf + Lower Figs. questions a long-held association between the aesthetic qualities of classical sculptures with physical whiteness."